-39 Readers should consult Ummel (2014) for details regarding derivation of zip-code level results from the fused CEX-ACS dataset.
+45 Readers should consult Ummel (2014) for details regarding derivation of zip code-level results from the fused CEX-ACS dataset.
 From that paper: "In order to calculate statistics for alternative geographic regions (e.g. zip codes or congressional districts), it is necessary to compute new sample weights that reflect the likelihood of a given household being located in a given region.
-A sample weight "raking" algorithm is employed to assign and re-weight households for any given geographic region, using region-specific marginal household counts from ACS and 2010 Census summary files.
-This technique ensures that the subsample of households assigned to a given zip code or congressional district, for example, reflects the actual distribution of households across income, age, race, housing tenure, and household size...More details are provided in the Annex."
+A sample weight 'raking' algorithm is employed to assign and re-weight households for any given geographic region, using region-specific marginal household counts from ACS and 2010 Census summary files.
+This technique ensures that the subsample of households assigned to a given zip code or congressional district, for example, reflects the actual distribution of households across income, age, race, housing tenure, and household size."